 I live in the beautiful eclectic town of Durango, Colorado.
 I am a dog mama, soon to be wife, and wild soul who enjoys exploring our wilderness in search of the creative presence of the wild and fusing that essence into metal.
 I enjoy connecting with Earth’s elements and telling stories through wearable works of art.

 During the warm times of the year I create jewelry out of Dale, my vintage 1965 mobile metalsmithing studio.
 I also share the ancient wisdom of silversmithing with others and teach silversmithing classes in Southwest Colorado.
-I did learn Spanish well enough to be a Spanish teacher at a local Catholic school.

 Thank you for being here and reading my story.